22AIML038RishiPatel/summerinternship2024_22AIMl038/README.md

    - I started working on a project for an AI ChatBot for the company, where I was given individual tasks to contribute to the project.

  ## Week 6: June 17th - June 22th
+   ### Objective:
+   - Develop a chatbot using NLP to simulate human-like conversations and respond meaningfully to user queries.

+   ### Methodology:
+   - Preprocessing: Tokenization and lemmatization of text data.
+   - Vectorization: Using TF-IDF to convert text into numerical vectors.
+   - Response Generation: Matching user inputs with appropriate responses using cosine similarity.

+   ### Implementation:
+   - Environment setup: Installing necessary libraries and configuring development environment.
+   - Processing the corpus: Reading and preparing text data.
+   - Keyword matching: Handling common greetings and interactions.
+   - Continuous user interaction: Ensuring ongoing dialogue and appropriate response handling.

+   ### Testing and feedback:
+   - Comprehensive testing and user feedback to improve performance and user experience.

   ## Skill Learned
    - Proficiency in using Python libraries like BeautifulSoup and Scrapy for web scraping and extracting data from websites.